-These almond clusters took about 10 minutes to make, and 30 minutes to fully harden.
+These chocolate covered almond clusters took about 10 minutes to make, and 30 minutes to fully harden.
 I purchased gourmet sea salt to sprinkle on them for a sweet and savory kick!

-Melt chocolate over a double boiler in a medium-sized glass bowl
+Melt chocolate over a double boiler in a medium-sized glass bowl; stirring frequently.

 Once all of them are completed, sprinkle lightly with the sea salt.

 Add the tray to the refrigerator for the chocolate to set for at least 1 hour.